-environment that will enable you to succeed academically and gain life-long learning skills - and we have the record to prove it.
-We are ranked 36th in the nation for graduating Hispanic students with bachelor's degrees, according to Hispanic Outlook Magazine.
-We were recognized nationally for our many outreach and community engagement efforts by being named to the 2010 President's Higher Education Community Service Honor Roll by the Corporation for National and Community Service.
-In Fall 2010, we opened UHD Northwest at Lone Star College-University Park, taking flexible class schedules, expert faculty and several of our well-established programs to the growing 249 area of northwest Houston .
-In Fall 2011, we continue our collaboration with Lone Star College with courses at the LSC-Atascocita Center.
+WELCOME FROM THE PRESIDENT Dear student, Congratulations and welcome to the University of Houston-Downtown!
+You are in the company of a unique and vibrant group of students who call UHD their educational home.
+We are truly pleased that you are enrolled at this institution.
+UHD is the second largest university in the city of Houston, and we want you to experience all that we have to offer.
+You'll find that we are a university committed to serving the diverse population of this city.
+Whether you are a full-time or part-time student, a first-time-in-college freshman or a transfer student, a graduate student or an undergraduate, we have the tools and resources to support you in reaching your educational goals.
+At UHD, we are committed to offering academic programs of the highest quality, as well as a supportive and nurturing environment that will enable you to succeed academically and gain life-long learning skills - and we have the record to prove it.
+We are ranked 33rd in the nation for graduating Hispanic students with bachelor's degrees, according to Hispanic Outlook Magazine.
+We were recognized nationally for our many outreach and community engagement efforts by being named to the 2009 President's Higher Education Community Service Honor Roll by the Corporation for National and Community Service.
+And recently, we opened UHD Northwest, bringing our flexible class schedules, expert faculty and several of our well-established programs to the growing 249 area of northwest Houston at UHD Northwest in collaboration with Lone Star College - University Park.
 Our mission to provide access and opportunity started nearly four decades ago, and today we continue to embrace that mission.
 Take advantage of all of the resources we have available for you, and enjoy the benefits of being at an institution that educates people not only for careers, but for life.
 Best wishes in all your endeavors at UHD.

 Sincerely,

 William V. Flores, President UHD

-LETTER FROM THE PROVOST
+WELCOME FROM THE PROVOST

 Welcome to the University of Houston-Downtown.

 The Office of Academic Affairs and the faculty and staff who provide the academic programs here are committed to excellence in teaching, research, and service.
 We embrace this commitment because of our desire to assist you in reaching your personal goals and our own interest in serving the community, state, and nation through learning and advancing knowledge.
 At this student-centered university, we appreciate each student's cultural and ethnic background as well as their individual talents.
 Our exceptional faculty, with the support of a dedicated staff and outstanding facilities, provide opportunities for students to travel internationally, participate in valuable experience-learning programs, and develop effective communication, leadership and critical thinking skills.
+We want to exceed your expectations.
+I look forward to meeting you and welcoming you to our university family.